uspki/policies/certificate-policy.md

 Revocation entries on a CRL or OCSP Response shall not be removed until after the Expiry Date of the revoked Certificate.

 #### 4.10.2 Service availability
-The CA shall operate and maintain its CRL and OCSP capability with resources sufficient to provide a response time of ten seconds or less under normal operating conditions.
+The CA shall operate and maintain its OCSP and/or CRL capability with resources sufficient to provide a response time of ten seconds or less under normal operating conditions.

 The CA shall maintain an online Repository 24 hours a day, 7 days a week with a minimum of 99.5% availability overall per year that application software can use to automatically check the current status of all unexpired Certificates issued by the CA.